How do I make a will?

-- Your estate will probably have to pay inheritance tax.
-At the moment, this means your assets are worth more than £325,000.
+- your estate will probably have to pay inheritance tax.

-- You have a family member, or friend, with special needs, that you’d like to be sure is protected after you’ve gone
+- you have a family member or friend with special needs, who you’d like to be sure is protected after you’ve gone

 In addition to writing the will, a solicitor will usually store it for you for free.

 Solicitors are qualified and regulated, so you or your dependents will be able to seek compensation if problems arise with the will.
 The regulating bodies depend on where you live: